qwiserai/qwiser-on-prem/docs/IMAGE_IMPORT_GUIDE.md

 ## Security Notes

 - Your credentials are **pull-only** - you cannot push images to QWiser's ACR
-- Credentials are scoped to release images only - debug images are not accessible
 - Store credentials securely - do not commit to version control
 - Credentials expire after 1 year - QWiser will provide renewals